About Data Export Capability

-Data Export capability exports data from fact and dimension tables that are part of the Genesys Info Mart dimensional model and creates a .zip archive containing individual .csv files, one file per database table.
+Data Export capability (also known as BI Data Feed) exports data from fact and dimension tables that are part of the Genesys Info Mart dimensional model and creates a .zip archive containing individual .csv files, one file per database table.

 What tables are included in the data export?

 The export does not include aggregate (RAA) tables or internal (GIDB_*) tables except for certain configuration tables, as listed below.
 The fact and dimension tables included in your specific data export depend on the details of your Genesys Cloud agreement.
 The following tables are available for export:

 - GROUP_TO_CAMPAIGN_FACT (actualized view)

 - PLACE_GROUP_FACT (actualized view)

 The data export for Cloud customers will also include custom user data tables named IRF_USER_DATA_CUST_01 (a fact table for high-cardinality attached data) and USER_DATA_CUST_DIM_01 through USER_DATA_CUST_DIM_08 (dimension tables for low-cardinality attached data).
 These tables may be empty, depending on the Genesys Info Mart configuration enabled by your Genesys Cloud agreement.

 In addition to the data from the Genesys Info Mart dimensional model tables, configuration details data is exported from the following tables:

 The output data files are encoded using the UTF8 format.